Rchana/sql-learning/Udemy_IntroToDBAndSqlQuerying.md

 ON A.EMPLOYEEID = B.EMPLOYEEID
 ```

-**Right outer join:** takes every row from right table and common rows from left table (if unmatched, fill with null)
+**Right Outer Join:** takes every row from right table and common rows from left table (if unmatched, fill with null)
 ```
 CREATE TABLE MYPARKING(EMPLOYEEID INT, PARKINGSPOT VARCHAR(20))